bhansconnect/roc-fuzz-internal/README.md

 The main target is fuzzing parts of the standard library.
 It should hopefully be able to catch some bugs especially memory safety ones in the zig builtins.

+Note: On the sanitizers really only fully catch bugs on linux.
+If you are on mac, fuzzing is likely to be less productive.

 ## Dependencies

 This requires [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) which can be installed with: `cargo install cargo-fuzz`